Introducing Vaultic: Private AI for Regulated Teams

 Who It’s For, and What It Is Not

-Vaultic is for European, data-sensitive small and mid-market teams in regulated work, the band the big sovereign-cloud vendors ignore while they chase governments and tier-one banks.
-If your documents can’t leave your infrastructure and you don’t have a platform team to build private RAG from parts, you’re who we built this for.
+Vaultic is for European, data-sensitive small and mid-market teams doing regulated work, the band the big sovereign-cloud vendors skip while they chase governments and tier-one banks.
+If your documents can’t leave your infrastructure and you don’t have a platform team to assemble private RAG from parts, this was built for you.

 Equally important is what Vaultic is not: